Alessandra Stanley: Biography

-Stanley, who is Euro-American, wrote an article for The New York Times in September 2014 entitled "Wrought in Rhimes's Image: Viola Davis Plays Shonda Rhimes's Latest Tough Heroine" about television series How to Get Away with Murder and the career of its African-American producer, Shonda Rhimes.
-Stanley wrote, "When Shonda Rhimes writes her autobiography, it should be called 'How to Get Away With Being an Angry Black Woman and made comments about African-Americans that were seen as offensive.
+Stanley wrote an article for The New York Times in September 2014 entitled "Wrought in Rhimes's Image: Viola Davis Plays Shonda Rhimes's Latest Tough Heroine" about television series How to Get Away with Murder and the career of its African-American producer, Shonda Rhimes.
+Stanley wrote, "When Shonda Rhimes writes her autobiography, it should be called 'How to Get Away With Being an Angry Black Woman'", an expression that was seen by some as offensive.
 Stanley's piece, wrote the Timess Public Editor, Margaret Sullivan, "struck many readers as completely off-base.
 Many called it offensive, while some went further, saying it was racist".
 Stanley defended her piece, writing in an email message to Talking Points Memo, "[t]he whole point of the piece—once you read past the first 140 characters—is to praise Shonda Rhimes for pushing back so successfully on a tiresome but insidious stereotype".
-The organization Color of Change called for a retraction from the Times.

-As of 2017, Stanley is no longer employed by the Times.
+Stanley left the Times in 2017, and began working on Air Mail with Graydon Carter in 2018.

 In 2023, Stanley co-authored a letter from the editor for Air Mail Weekly explaining their decision to let accused rapist Armie Hammer tell his side of the story in response to charges filed against him in 2022.
-In the letter, Stanley cites their decision was made in an attempt to "believe the men."
+In the letter, Stanley cites their decision as wanting to “know why so few of the accusations against Hammer were examined seriously by the media or law enforcement.”

 Personal life

 Stanley was previously married to Michael Specter.
-She is friends with New York Times columnist Maureen Dowd.
+They have a daughter.